GSA/search-gov-website/admin-center/analytics/monthly-reports.md

 ## Download Top Queries

 View a detailed report of the number of times searchers have input specific terms and phrases by clicking on the CSV (comma-separated values) link to download the list as a text file.
-Once you've downloaded the CSV file, you can easily [import it  into Excel](https://support.office.com/en-us/article/Import-or-export-text-txt-or-csv-files-e8ab9ff3-be8d-43f1-9d52-b5e8a008ba5c){% external_link %} or another speadsheet program to analyze the data.
+Once you've downloaded the CSV file, you can easily [import it  into Excel](https://support.office.com/en-us/article/Import-or-export-text-txt-or-csv-files-e8ab9ff3-be8d-43f1-9d52-b5e8a008ba5c) or another speadsheet program to analyze the data.

 Read [Understanding Your Users' Needs By Analyzing Search Terms](https://www.digitalgov.gov/2013/10/24/understanding-your-users-needs-by-analyzing-search-terms/) for tips on how to create a semi-automated report for analyzing the data in this CSV file on a regular basis.